CyberDragon Gold Price Hits $0.0029 on Top Exchanges (GOLD)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 CyberDragon Gold was first traded on August 23rd, 2021.
 CyberDragon Gold’s total supply is 73,818,480,973 tokens.
+CyberDragon Gold’s official Twitter account is @binary_x and its Facebook page is accessible here.
 The official message board for CyberDragon Gold is binary-x.medium.com.
-CyberDragon Gold’s official Twitter account is @binary_x and its Facebook page is accessible here.
 The official website for CyberDragon Gold is game.binaryx.pro.

 [Telegram](https://t.me/binaryxGlobal)[Discord](https://discord.com/invite/bnx)[Medium](https://binary-x.medium.com/)